Andy-franklin/Portfolio-Management/README.md

+### User Portfolio Data Structure

+#### Entity: PortfolioSnapshot
+A user portfolio snapshot is their portfolio for a specific date.
+This comes in via the extension.

+#### Entity: Position
+A position contains the information about each current investment a user has.

+It belongs to a Portfolio Snapshot.

 ### Building the data

 In order complete the following to import companies, fetch the exchange and ticker information and build their company profile.